MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 ### Schema or data type mismatch

-If the data does not conform to the schema, the records are classified as corrupt.
+If the data does not conform to the schema, the ingestion process completes with errors.
 Correct either the source data or the schema and re-ingest the data.

 ### Partition files are missing